gonfva/gonfva.github.io/content/en/blog/2025-11-08-llm-scaffolding.md

 ## LLM-scaffolding

-A couple of weeks ago I went to an event about AI and trading.
-The usual "oh yes, AI is great, it is going to change everything".
-But almost every speaker said something along the lines "but it won't be a chat app".
+A couple of weeks ago, I went to an event about AI and trading.
+The usual "oh yes, AI is great, it is going to change everything."
+But almost every speaker said something along the lines, "but it won't be a chat app."

 Yeah, chats are great.
 Everybody uses them.

-But I very much doubt that 5 years from now, the way we interact with AI will be a chatbox.
+But I very much doubt that in five years the way we interact with AI will be a chatbox.

-But if not chat, what?
+But if not chat, then what?

-In this post I'm going to try to present a possible answer.
-A way of developing rich UIs that are AI centric.
+In this post I'm going to present a possible answer: a way of developing rich UIs that are AI-centric.

-I tried to give a shorter version of this answer to someone who is technology savyy (hi Paul) and failed.
-I also tried to give an even shorter version of the answer to my wife, who is less savyy but has a lot of common sense.
+I tried to give a shorter version of this answer to someone who is tech-savvy (hi Paul) and failed.
+I also tried to give an even shorter version to my wife, who is less savvy but has a lot of common sense.
 I failed as well.

 So let's try with a bit of a longer answer.
 This is a slightly meta post.

 ### On the shoulders of giants

-First I want to express this idea not something I came up myself with.
-I haven't seen the code for any demo of what I'm presenting here today, but I can point to a few things that certainly contain the core.
+First, I want to be clear that this idea is not something I came up with myself.
+I haven't seen the code for any demo of what I'm presenting here, but I can point to a few things that certainly contain the core.

 In my mind, I blame @javilop from Twitter/X for [opening my mind].
 But the previous link is in Spanish, so I asked Grok to create [a translation](https://x.com/i/grok/share/sDTJc64bZrjxVDWSqbL5hsUXV).
 Pay attention to the section "All software will run on the LLM layer".
 The other sections are very interesting as well, but that section is relevant for today.

-That is the stage.
-"All software will run on the LLM layer"
+That is the stage: "All software will run on the LLM layer"

-The next reference I want to point at is [this other study from Google where they were able to run a model that generates images from Doom](https://gamengen.github.io/), and that the images change in response to the user actions.
-So yes, people playing Doom but the game Doom is "not coded" anywhere.
-It is not that the model generates the code for the game Doom.
-The code is nowhere.
-The model generates images!!!
+The next reference I want to point at is [this other study from Google where they were able to run a model that generates images from Doom](https://gamengen.github.io/), and the images change in response to user actions.
+So yes: people are playing Doom, but the game isn't "coded" anywhere.
+The model doesn't generate Doom's code; it generates images.

 The final reference is "Imagine with Claude"

 {{< youtube dGiqrsv530Y >}}

-I cannot emphasize how important this less-than-two-minutes clip is.
-If you haven't yet watched it, do it.
-Do it now.
-I won't be offended if you never return to this post (I will never know)
+I cannot emphasize how important this less-than-two-minute clip is.
+If you haven't watched it, do so now.
+I won't be offended if you never return to this post (I will never know).

 ### Meet llm-scaffolding-calculator

 When I saw that video from Claude, I started thinking about it.

-In the end I [resorted to Claude](https://claude.ai/share/415efcec-857a-4c99-a3d4-42c9565f8fa6).
-Which provided **a possible way**.
+In the end I [resorted to Claude](https://claude.ai/share/415efcec-857a-4c99-a3d4-42c9565f8fa6), which provided **a possible way**.
 Is it the same way that "Imagine with Claude" was built?
 Maybe, maybe not.
 But I had to test it.

-And the test can be found as an open source project.
+The test is available as an open-source project.

 https://github.com/gonfva/LLM-Scaffolding-Calculator/

 You can check it out and play with it.
-It will require an ANTHROPIC API key, and in my tests it consumed a non-trivial amount of tokens (1$ spend in a couple of days with very simple tests).
-Plugging in an API key in a random project might not be the best idea.
+It requires an ANTHROPIC API key.
+In my tests it consumed a non-trivial number of tokens (about $1 spent in a couple of days with very simple tests).
+Plugging an API key into a random project might not be the best idea.

 But you can inspect the code and try to understand it.
 There is no real need to execute it.

 ### How does it work?

-It is a FastAPI python app, serving a websocket endpoint and a couple of static files
+It's a FastAPI Python app that serves a WebSocket endpoint and a couple of static files.

-On the websocket endpoint we have a Claude Agent with some tools defined (the tools are the key, so I will explain them better).
-Every interaction will be sent to the Claude API.
-The Claude API might invoke as part of its response "use this tool".
+At the WebSocket endpoint we have a Claude agent with some tools defined (the tools are the key; I'll explain them below).
+Every interaction is sent to the Claude API.
+The Claude API might respond by invoking a tool.

-When a tool is used, it will change an internal state (that resides on the webserver).
-Then the loop on the websocket endpoint will send the new state to the frontend, that will change the AI accordingly.
+When a tool is used, it changes internal state on the webserver.
+The WebSocket loop then sends the new state to the frontend, which updates the UI accordingly.

 Copying a diagram that Claude code produced ...